TruePlinius/ReservationApi/README.md

-Design in only concept
+This is only functional concept and missing many aspects

-I am trying to maximize my time in the business logic
+I am trying to maximize my time on the business logic

 - Needs authentication and authorisation
 - Needs async